tkchris93/ForwardThinking/README.md

 With our configuration, it took approximately 2 hours to run the `run_mnist_cnn.sh` script.

 ## Installation
-TODO: Ask Sean to make this pip installable.
+TODO: Make this pip installable.

 ## Execution
 Once the package has been installed, you may run the included `run_mnist_cnn.sh` script.